rlivings39/learning-compilers/README.md

 Registers have multiple aliases in assembly that specify how many bytes to read. `EAX` is the lower 32 bits of `RAX`, `AX` is 16 bits and `AL, AH` are 8 bits.

+## Comparisons and jumps in assembly

+x64 assembly contains many conditional instructions like conditionally setting a value or conditionally jumping.
+These instructions all read their conditions from the RFLAGS register rather than a direct operand.
+RFLAGS generally isn't set directly but is set as a side effect of other instructions like `add, sub, cmp`.

+The **zero flag (ZF)** is set to 1 if the result of the last instruction was 0 and set to 0 if the value was nonzero.

+The **sign flag (SF)** is set to 1 if the most significant bit of the last result was 1 and 0 if the most significant bit was 0.

+The **overflow flag (OF)** is set to 1 if the last instruction resulted in signed integer overflow and 0 otherwise.

 ## Currently supported/in progress grammar

 The grammar currently supported or in progress is chapter 4